Information management is complex but as a manager you need to understand its essence in this day and age for a myriad

 The need for information management excellence

 The complexity of (enterprise) information management often turns out to be a problem.
 A big problem for executives who don’t always see the essence as information management tends to be dealt with outside of the ‘business’ part of the organization and in silos such as Enterprise Content Management.
 Even if we understand its importance, as many do, seeing the importance of information (management) is not the same as de facto seizing the benefits.

 Moreover, as executives we already have so much going on.
-As if it isn’t enough that we have to digitally transform our processes and businesses, deal with increasing competition and economic challenges, respond to the demands of changing customers and workers, and have to meet short-term, mid-term and long-term business goals, we now also need to understand the essence of this complex end-to-end matter of information management and even how it plays a role in areas such as customer experience optimization and innovation.
+As if it isn’t enough that we have to digitally transform our processes and businesses, deal with increasing competition and economic challenges, respond to the demands of changing customers and workers, and have to meet short-term, mid-term and long-term business goals, we now also need to understand the essence of this complex end-to-end matter of information management and even how it plays a role in areas such as CX (customer experience) optimization and innovation.
 And it gets worse: understanding how to make sense of all this information, moving towards a more intelligent information management approach and being smart about content and content management isn’t even enough anymore.
 Data is nothing less than a core asset and information is rapidly becoming a very tangible and even disruptive one.

 Competitors right now are eating away revenues or preparing to disrupt our businesses/industries because they are better at understanding and using information.